 IRS representation is your legal right to have another person speak on your behalf to the IRS during an administrative encounter or in response to a letter or notice.
-In much the same way as you would if you had a legal issue or were required to appear in court.
-A representative does more than just speak for you.
+In much the same way as you would if you had a legal issue and were required to appear in court.
+A representative does more than speak for you.

-They help you navigate the many complex and technical rules that come up during a tax audit or other tax related controversy.
-While the IRS is not a court it can be similar in the sense that are many specific procedures, deadlines, and requirements that an individual is likely to be unfamiliar with.
+They help you navigate the many complex technical rules that come up during a tax audit or other tax-related controversy.
+While the IRS is not a court, it can be similar because there are many specific procedures, deadlines, and requirements that an individual is likely to be unfamiliar with.
 This can become a problem because missing a deadline or not following a required procedure can lead to an inadvertent loss of rights and options for resolving an issue.

-Some of which have been generated through court cases or other proceedings and are not discussed or explained in the guides the IRS publishes for taxpayer consumption.
-Ensuring that you meet all the requirements for such exclusions or that you are above or below an appropriate threshold sometimes takes a bit of prior planning and guidance.
-In addition, with enough time and planning clients can sometimes benefit from structuring their financial lives in ways they weren’t before to qualify for programs they would not have otherwise.
+Some of which have been generated through court cases or other proceedings.
+Some are not discussed or explained in the guides the IRS publishes for taxpayer consumption.
+Ensuring you meet all the requirements for such exclusions or that you are above or below an appropriate threshold sometimes takes prior planning and guidance.
+With enough time and planning, clients can benefit from structuring their financial lives to qualify for programs they would not have otherwise.

-The most important benefit of securing professional representation clients receive is the ability to shield themselves from the skilled information gathering tactics that IRS employees and Agents often employ.
-While the information taxpayers are required to divulge is often straightforward, nothing stops and IRS employee from asking further questions or prying deeper into a taxpayer’s financials than they are required to.
+The most important benefit of securing professional representation clients receive is the ability to shield themselves from the skilled information-gathering tactics IRS employees often use.
+While the information taxpayers must divulge is often straightforward, nothing stops an IRS employee from asking further questions.
+Often, they pry deeper into their financials than they are required to.

-More than one taxpayer working under the assumption that their cooperation will be rewarded has ended up realizing after the fact that that instead of helping themselves they made their situation dramatically worse.
-A skilled representative knows exactly what the IRS needs, what they are required to be given, what they sometimes will not persist in asking for, and how to answer questions in ways that will not be misinterpreted or trigger further unnecessary, inconvenient, and time-consuming requests.
+More than one taxpayer working under the assumption that their cooperation will be rewarded realize after the fact that instead of helping themselves, they made their situation dramatically worse.
+A skilled representative knows exactly what the IRS needs, what they are required to be given, what they will not persist in asking for, and how to answer questions in ways that will not be misinterpreted or trigger further unnecessary, inconvenient, and time-consuming requests.

-Payment Agreements and Partial Charge Offs
+Payment Agreements & Partial Charge Offs

-The most common type of payment plan, especially for taxpayers that owe smaller amounts, or do not have issues paying the required amount is a standard installment agreement.
-Standard installment agreements are easy to apply for and receive from the IRS assuming that the taxpayer has not previously defaulted on one.
+The most common type of payment plan, especially for taxpayers that owe small amounts or do not have issues paying the required amount, is a standard installment agreement.
+Standard installment agreements are easy to apply for and receive from the IRS, assuming the taxpayer has not previously defaulted on one.
 Installment agreements become more difficult to secure when one wants to avoid a lien or can’t pay the standard IRS required minimum payments.
 Depending on the taxpayer’s circumstances and balance due, the IRS may be required to file a lien or not.

 Unfortunately, once a lien is filed, it’s hard to get removed.
-Many taxpayers have filed for installment agreements not realizing that if they signed up for different payments term or paid a few hundred to a few thousand dollars up front the could have avoided the embarrassment of a public lien and the subsequent harassing phone calls from lien removal companies.
+Many taxpayers have filed for installment agreements.
+Often without realizing that had they signed up for different payments term or paid some money upfront, they could have avoided the embarrassment of a public lien and harassing phone calls from lien removal companies.

 Partial Pay Agreements